How to Establish Visitation in Texas with Your Children

 When parent separate, it becomes necessary to determine how the parents will co-parent.
 Developing a parenting plan that established that establishes a visitation schedule by the non-custodial parent is part of that plan.

-The parent who provides a primary residence for the child is called the "custodial parent".
-Generally, the child will spend the majority of their time with this parent.
+The parent who provides a primary residence for the child is called the "custodial parent."
+The child will spend the majority of their time with this parent.
 Non-custodial parents have visitation rights.
 Rights for visitation in Texas can be quite flexible, especially when the parents agree on a parenting plan.
 As long as the court decrees that a parenting plan is in the child's best interests, the arrangement will be approved.
-This means that the visitation plan can be as simple or complex as the parents may desire.
+That agreement by the court means that the visitation plan can be as simple or complex as the parents may desire.

 The best way to establish the right to visitation in Texas is through creating a reasonable, thoughtful parenting plan that is convenient for both parents and the child.
-Failing the ability to establish a workable visitation schedule in the parenting plan, the court will order that the standard possession rule comes into effect.
+When couples fail to establish a workable visitation schedule in the parenting plan, the court will order that the standard possession rule comes into effect.
 Either way, a court order is required.

 Fortunately, the courts recognize that situations and circumstances change.
 As the child gets older and begins making more independent choices, it may be necessary to modify the visitation agreement.
-This is best accomplished by working with the court system to obtain a modification.
+A modification is best is best accomplished by working with the court system.